Planning your wedding timeline – a task that can put fear into even the most organised couple!

 - It’s also essential to include the finish time on your invitations.
 If you’re not providing wedding transport, guests will need to make taxi arrangements to get back to their accommodation.
 Similarly, it’s also worth leaving a sign on the bar with a couple of local taxi numbers.

 There are lots of amazing resources available to help you plan the timeline for your wedding.
 Of course, if you’re working with a wedding planner, they’ll be able to help you navigate this tricky task!

-If you’re hoping to hire a wedding organiser in Norfolk or Suffolk and you’d like to explore my wedding planning services, why not get in touch – I’d love to hear from you!
+If you’re hoping to hire a wedding organiser and you’d like to explore my wedding planning services, why not get in touch – I’d love to hear from you!